2222-09-27

 Further links:

-Similar to trac, Redmine is a web-based, open-source bug-tracking & project management tool.
+Similar to trac, Redmine is a web-based, open-source software bug-tracking & project management tool.
 It also offers other project management-related tools, such as time-tracking, wikis, calendars, and other reporting tools.

 Therefore, Redmine is definitely more than just a bug-tracking tool.
 Redmine is used by many web development teams around the world for managing their projects.
 With its features, it can easily be used for agile or scrum workflows.